varun-k-r/how_many_taras/readme.md

 # Jataka Rebirths Dataset

-Analysis of the various forms that the Bodhisattva takes across all 547 Jataka Tales — the canonical collection of the Buddha's past lives in the Theravada Pali Canon.
+Analysis of the various forms that the Buddha takes across all 547 Jataka Tales — the canonical collection of the Buddha's past lives in the Theravada Pali Canon.

 ## Source